BEEFY-JOE/AbletonLiveOnLinux/README.md

 * Ableton Live 12.1.10

 ## Instructions
-**Credits to user actondev in the discord for the new meothod which works far better than the old way!**
+**Credits to user actondev in the discord for the new method which works far better than the old way!**

 1. Install your distro's lutris package, for Arch Linux;`sudo pacman -S lutris` **DO NOT USE THE FLATPACK VERSION AS THIS IS UNTESTED**